istio/istio.io/content/en/news/releases/1.24.x/announcing-1.24/_index.md

 Previously, retries were exclusively implemented on the *client sidecar*.
 However, a common source of connection failures actually comes from communicating between the *server sidecar* and the server application, typically from attempting to re-use a connection the backend is closing.
-With the improved functionality, we are able to detect this case and retry on the server sidecar automatically.
+With this improved functionality, we are able to detect this case and retry on the server sidecar automatically.

 Additionally, the default policy of retrying `503` errors has been removed.
 This was initially added primarily to handle the above failure types, but has some negative side effects on some applications.